Brazing

-Brazing is a metal-joining process in which two or more metal items are joined together by melting and flowing a filler metal into the joint, with the filler metal having a lower melting point than the adjoining metal.
+Brazing is a metal-joining process in which two or more metal items are joined by melting and flowing a filler metal into the joint, with the filler metal having a lower melting point than the adjoining metal.

-Brazing differs from welding in that it does not involve melting the work pieces.
-Brazing differs from soldering through the use of a higher temperature and much more closely fitted parts than when soldering.
 During the brazing process, the filler metal flows into the gap between close-fitting parts by capillary action.
 The filler metal is brought slightly above its melting (liquidus) temperature while protected by a suitable atmosphere, usually a flux.
 It then flows over the base metal (in a process known as wetting) and is then cooled to join the work pieces together.

+Brazing differs from welding in that it does not involve melting the work pieces.
+In welding, the original metal pieces are fused together without additional filler metal.

+Brazing differs from soldering through the use of a higher temperature and much more closely fitted parts.
+The principle of joining with filler metal is the same, but solder has a specific composition and lower melting point allowing work on delicate components such as electronics with minimal metallurgic reaction.
+The joints from soldering are weaker.

-A major advantage of brazing is the ability to join the same or different metals with considerable strength.
+Brazing joins the same or different metals with considerable strength.